 Now the question holds, why you should move to Office Online from Google docs?
 Well, both are quite strong right now, and deciding what you should use completely depends on your needs.
 If you are a Microsoft Office (the Desktop app) user, then you will find Office Online to be very similar, making it easy to adapt to.
 All your documents are saved in Microsoft OneDrive, just like Google docs saves documents in Google Drive.

 Furthermore, if you are a big fan of Microsoft Office Suite, but didn’t wanted to pay for the expensive suite.
 Office Online can be considered as a completely free alternative to it, as it offers almost same features with a bit limited advanced features of Microsoft Office Suite.
-It should be noted however, that Office online will only work with an internet connection, unlike Google docs that let you edit offline as well.
+It should be noted however, that Office online will only work with an internet connection (you can edit the current document while offline but nothing else), unlike Google docs that let you edit offline as well as create documents, and more.

 Unlike other Online Office suits, Quip doesn’t offer all the advanced document editing features.
 However, if you are looking for a free tool that offers some robust collaboration features on all your devices, then Quip is the answer.
 Its interface is very intuitive and collaborative on all devices like smartphones, tablets and PC, unlike others that work best on a PC.